CyCat-project/cycat-project-website/_services/whitepaper.md

 By making an API call, authors can reserve a unique identifier for their contributions, while providing simple metadata to describe their entry in the catalogue.

-CYCAT will also provide a simple way for authors and contributors to suggest updates to the metadata of the entries in the library, flag links, overlaps between them, etc.
+CYCAT will also provide a simple way for authors and contributors to suggest updates to the metadata of the entries in the library, flag links, overlaps between them, etc. The syatem may also include at a later stage a community-sourced rating/validation of the content.

-In addition, authors can query the library to identify whether the problem they are trying to tackle has already been solved elsewhere and avoid, if they so prefer, duplication of work.
+In addition, users can query the library to identify whether the problem they are trying to tackle has already been solved elsewhere and avoid, if they so prefer, duplication of work.

 CYCAT will offer users a web UI to query its content as well as CLI tools and API endpoints to interact with it and tag content that they are currently using or would like to experiment with in the future to have a holistic view of what they are using at a certain point in time in their operations, which rules, TTPs of IOC collections should be deprecated or replaced, which tools should be superseded by new ones, etc.